 - Steven Universe: After the death of his mother Rose, Steven is raised by his father Greg and Rose's war compatriots the Crystal Gems.
 Neither of them date Greg, though at one point the Gems Fusion Dance into a single being to pretend to be his wife.
 Luckily, the parents they feared would judge them for their unorthodox family actually don't mind as long as Steven is raised responsibly.

 - The SpongeBob SquarePants episode "Rock-A-Bye Bivalve" has Spongebob and Patrick raise a baby scallop (the equivalent of a baby bird) as if it were an infant.
 Spongebob takes the maternal role while Patrick plays a (very unhelpful) dad.

 - Baloo and Rebecca Cunningham from TaleSpin are not a married couple and on many occasions are at each other's throats, especially when running Higher for Hire, with Rebecca being bossy and Baloo being lazy.
 Nonetheless, they both act as parental figures to Baloo's adopted son, Kit, and Rebecca's biological daughter, Molly.

 - From season 3 of Young Justice (2010) onward, Artemis platonically lives with her sisters ex-husband to raise her niece with him.

 - In many cultures, a child's uncles, aunts, grandparents, and sometimes older siblings are expected to help with their upbringing.

 - In 2017, the Canadian government began allowing people to share legal custody of children without requiring them to be romantic partners.
-This is thanks to two best friends, Natasha Bakht and Lynda Collins, who fought for two years to have Natasha be legally recognized as the second mother of Lynda's son, Elaan.
+This is thanks to two best friends, Natasha Bakht and Lynda Collins, who fought for two years to have Lynda be legally recognized as the second mother of Natasha's son, Elaan.